ameseee/kwk-curriculum-site/swift-ios/projects/viewfinder/index.md

 <p class="to-do">provide screenshot/giphy of everything they should have at the end.</p>

 Iteration 2: Core Data
-- bullet point #2 - real shitty direction, fix.
-- lots of shitty directions in first section.
-- ??Should first section actually go into iteration 1 - UI setup???
-I think so.

-- never explains how to do this: "create an instance of the Core Data Object (I called my Photo; yours may be something else, so keep that in mind while you are going through this!)", so super confusing
 - provide screenshot/giphy of everything they should have at the end.